Available in real-time and big data analytics.

 copies two layers to create a single output

 layer.
-Both layers must have the same geometry
+Both layers must have the same feature geometry

-type (tabular, point, line, or polygon) and the same schema.
+type (tabular, point, line, or polygon) and at least one matching field name and type.
 If

 time is enabled on one layer, the other layer must also be time